Content Security Policy

 Both the upgrade-insecure-requests and the block-all-mixed-content directives were thought to maintain the security of your site, hence, they will block resources not available over HTTPS.
 Careful with these directives though, as they can break your site.

 XSS attacks can be extremely harmful to an online business.
-The injection of unwanted malicious scripts can get your website blacklisted by Google or other blacklist authorities, and, consequently, hurt your business’s reputation.
+The injection of unwanted malicious scripts can get your website blocklisted by Google or other search authorities, and, consequently, hurt your website’s reputation.

 It’s very important to understand that a CSP will not stop attackers from exploiting vulnerabilities in your website.
-But it does stop modern browsers from executing injected malicious scripts if they are ever injected into your site.
-You should consider the CSP as another layer of protection around your website, not as the only line of defense.
+But it does stop modern browsers from executing malicious scripts if they are ever injected into your site.
+You should consider a content security policy as another layer of protection around your website, not as the only line of defense.

-If you are looking for a complete website security solution that will monitor and protect your website, we offer a Website Security Platform.
+If you are looking for a complete website security solution that will proactively monitor and protect your website, we offer a comprehensive Website Security Platform that can help mitigate a wide range of vulnerabilities and attacks.
+Chat with us to learn more!
+We’re available 24/7 to lend a hand.